torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	own relative priorities, but the cgroup itself will be treated as very low priority relative to its peers.

-	This file affects only processes under the fair-class scheduler.
+	This file affects only processes under the fair-class scheduler and a BPF scheduler with the ``cgroup_set_idle`` callback depending on what the callback actually does.

 Memory
 ------